dhruvasagar/vim-testify/README.md

 or `:TestifySuite` to execute all test files recursively within the `t` subdirectory under the current working directory.

-Currently there are 2 testing output methods supported, one is `echo` and the other `buffer`.
-You can configure it by setting option `g:testify#logger#output` to `echo` or `buffer`.
-Echo would simply echo the output of all tests on the standard vim command line, however buffer will do so in a temporary file shown in a preview window.
+Currently there are 3 testing logging methods supported, this can be controlled by setting option `g:testify#logger#type`.

+* `echo` : Uses vim's echo and outputs the tests log on the standard vim command line
+* `shell`: Uses `!echo` to output the logs to the shell, this is utilized when tests are invoked during vim startup using `vim +TestifySuite` and is useful for working with a continuous integration setup.

+           NOTE: When this is invoked during vim startup, testify exits vim after running the tests with an appropriate exit code based on whether the tests passed or not.
+* `buffer`: Uses a preview buffer to show the test logs

 ## Installation

-1. For installation with vundle / vim-plug / neobundle add the repository `dhruvasagar/vim-testify` to your ~/.vimrc with the appropriate plugin command.
+1. For installation with a popular plugin manager such as vundle, vim-plug, neobundle, etc. add the repository `dhruvasagar/vim-testify` to your ~/.vimrc with the appropriate plugin command.
 2. For pathogen, just clone / submodule this repository within your bundle directory.
 3. For manual installation (highly discouraged), copy all files into your